halaxa/json-machine/README.md

 <a name="parsing-json-stream-api-responses"></a>
-## Parsing JSON stream API responses
+## Parsing streaming responses from a JSON API
 A stream API response or any other JSON stream is parsed exactly the same way as file is.
 The only difference is, you use `JsonMachine::fromStream($streamResource)` for it, where `$streamResource` is the stream resource with the JSON document.
 The rest is the same as with parsing files.
 Here are some examples of